jacekturek/MACHINE_LEARN_LINK_ASSESMENT/math_of_the_links.md

 It's an empty string: ""

-> Only the property of closure holds, thus the group is a Mathematical Structure: Group (only).
+> Only the property of closure holds, thus the group is a Mathematical Structure: Group.

+it is that closure hods, it's associative, and has and identity element

+> such a gropu is Monoid

 e.g. link1 + link2 != link2 + link1